Financial-Times/origami/MIGRATION.md

 ## Migrating from v2 to v3

+o-tracking now uses the Beacon API in all browsers which support it.
+In v2 this was an opt-in feature, now it is always enabled in browsers which support it.
+For browsers which do not support Beacon API o-tracking will revert to the XMLHTTPRequest API.

 The `Tracking.prototype.utils` object has been removed.

 The methods `setDomain` and `getDomain` have been removed, o-tracking only works with the spoor domain, which is set automatically.